subquery/documentation/docs/ai/guides/fancy-greeter.md

 ## Summary

-You now have a running SubQuery AI App that uses the latest LLMs and also incorportes a function tool.
+You now have a running SubQuery AI App that uses the latest LLMs and also incorporates a function tool.
 This may be a simple and rather basic example, but it's a great starting point to building complex AI Apps and agents custom built for your application.

 [**A full version of the code for this guide can be found here**](https://github.com/subquery/subql-ai-app-example/tree/main/fancy-greeter).